Gratitude Journals for Kids

 Gratitude for Kids: What is a Gratitude Journal?

 A gratitude journal is exactly as it sounds-a journal in which you can write down what you are grateful for.
-There are many ways to express gratitude, nothing is too big or too small.
+There are many ways to express gratitude for kids, nothing is too big or too small.
 This can be as simple as sharing a meal with family, or as elaborate as listing the people you know and the contributions they have made in your life.

 How to Put it into Practice